brandonpittman/OmniFocus/README.md

 # OmniFocus Library

+## Notices

+- It's possible that some of these scripts may not work correctly with OmniFocus 3 (as they were all written before OF3 was released).
+Feel free to let me know if you find anything not working.
+Pull requests are welcomed.
-*Notice: Probably any script in this repo will require this library.
-Assume you need it.*
+- Probably any script in this repo will require the library.
+Assume you need it.

 ## Why is there a new OmniFocus library?